Ethics Complaint and Arbitration Process

 How the Process Works

-• Complaints must first be filed in writing.
-You can obtain a complaint form by calling the GMAR office, or from this website.
-Complaints must be filed within 180 days from the time a complainant knew (or reasonably should have known) that potentially conduct took place.
+• Complaints must be filed in writing.
+Complaints must be filed within 180 days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place.

 • A Grievance Review Panel will conduct a preliminary investigation of your complaint to determine if an Ethics Hearing should be held to determine if a violation of the REALTORS® Code of Ethics has occurred.